RishatShamsutdinov/UIImpactFeedbackGenerator-Memory-Issue/README.md

 How to reproduce:
 1. Select a **real device** target.
 2. Run an app.
-3. Open memory graph.
+3. Open a memory report screen.
-4. Wait abount 20-30 minutes.
+4. Wait about 20-30 minutes.

 ----